How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each yellow, capsule-shaped, film-coated tablet with "CFZ" on one side and "100" on the other, contains canagliflozin hemihydrate equivalent to 100 mg canagliflozin.
+Each yellow, capsule-shaped, film-coated tablet with "CFZ" on one side and "100" on the other, contains canagliflozin hemihydrate equivalent to 100 mg of canagliflozin.
 Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl cellulose, lactose anhydrous, magnesium stearate, and microcrystalline cellulose; film coating: iron oxide yellow, Macrogol (polyethylene glycol), polyvinyl alcohol, talc, and titanium dioxide.

-Each white, capsule-shaped, film-coated tablet with "CFZ" on one side and "300" on the other, contains canagliflozin hemihydrate equivalent to 300 mg canagliflozin.
+Each white, capsule-shaped, film-coated tablet with "CFZ" on one side and "300" on the other, contains canagliflozin hemihydrate equivalent to 300 mg of canagliflozin.
 Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl cellulose, lactose anhydrous, magnesium stearate, and microcrystalline cellulose; film coat: Macrogol (polyethylene glycol), polyvinyl alcohol, talc, and titanium dioxide.